anandrmedia/envoyjs/docs/README.md

 - `modelConfig`: Configuration for the AI model, including provider, API key, and model type.
 - `tools`: List of tools the agent can use (e.g., custom tools like FileWriterTool).
 - `responseStructure`: The structure for the model to respond (Should be an object of `StructuredResponse` class)
+- `metaData`: Key value pair meta data associated with the Agent that you can access within tool functions.

 ### Supported Models